Jack Thorne: Theatre

 Thorne wrote the stage play Harry Potter and the Cursed Child, based on an original story by Thorne, J. K. Rowling and John Tiffany, which is running at the Palace Theatre in London's West End since August 2016, on Broadway at the Lyric Theatre since April 2018, in Melbourne's Princess Theatre since February 2019 and San Francisco's Curran Theatre since December 2019.
 Thorne also wrote a new adaptation of Woyzeck by Georg Büchner for the Old Vic in 2017 with John Boyega in the title role.
 He wrote a new adaptation of A Christmas Carol by Charles Dickens for the Old Vic for the Christmas 2017 season, directed by Matthew Warchus, which has subsequently returned every year, as well as for the 2019 season on Broadway at the Lyceum Theatre and the 2020 live broadcast through Old Vic: On Camera due to the COVID-19 pandemic.
+In November 2025, A Christmas Carol returned to New York for an Off-Broadway run at the Perelman Performing Arts Center.
 Thorne rewrote the musical adaptation of King Kong for its 2018 Broadway debut.
 Thorne penned the play the end of history for Royal Court Theatre in 2019, starring David Morrissey and Lesley Sharp.
 Thorne's play Sunday premiered at Atlantic Theatre Company in New York in 2019, directed by Lee Sunday Evans.
 In June 2021, his adaptation of After Life based on the film of the same name opened at the National Theatre, London.

 In April 2023, Thorne's play The Motive and the Cue, directed by Sam Mendes, about the making of Richard Burton and John Gielgud's Hamlet, opened in the Lyttleton Theatre at the National Theatre, before transferring to the Noël Coward Theatre in the West End in December 2023.
 In June 2023, his play When Winston Went to War with the Wireless, directed by Katy Rudd, about the BBC during the 1926 General Strike, premiered at the Donmar Warehouse.
 In November 2023, Stranger Things: The First Shadow, a prequel to the Netflix Series by Kate Trefry with a story by Thorne, Trefry and The Duffer Brothers and directed by Stephen Daldry, opened at the Phoenix Theatre, London.